NVIDIA/aistore/bench/soaktest/README.md

 - Recipe Cycle: SK runs recipes by constantly running a random permutation of all available recipes.
 The run of a particular permutation is considered a Recipe Cycle.
 - Primitive: A function call within a recipe that communicates with the AIS cluster.
 Examples: `GET(...)`, `PUT(...)`, `DELETE(...)` etc. Some of these are measured to track performance.
 The file that defines all primitives can be found [here](soakprim/primitives.go).
 - Phase: A set of primitives surrounded by a call to `Pre(...)` at the start and ending with `Post(...)` is considered a phase within a recipe.
 Phases are run sequentially, while the primitives within a phase are run asynchronously.
 The call to `Pre(...)` ensures that the recipe meets all the prerequisites before proceeding with the phase, while the call to `Post(..)` checks if the phase was successful and saves summary information about the phase to the report.
-- Regression: a continuous workload that is intended to detect performance regression during the soak test.
-At the time of this writing, only 100% GET is supported (for regression).
+- Regression: A continuous workload that continuously GETs from a bucket.
+Designed to simulate a neural network using training data hosted by AIS.
 Regression can either run alongside another recipe, or run by itself (called a regression phase).
 SK alternates between running a recipe and running regression phase.
+Multiple instances of this can be run in parallel and will point to the same bucket.

 ## Usage